Blondie (band): 1997–2007: Re-formation, No Exit and The Curse of Blondie

-During the 1990s, Blondie's past work began to be recognized again by a new generation of fans and artists including Garbage and No Doubt."Blondie Announces Release of Greatest Hits – Sound & Vision, Featuring Brand New Mash-Up With The Doors".
-PRNewsWire.com.
-Press Release.
-Retrieved September 7, 2006.
+During the 1990s, Blondie's past work began to be recognized again by a new generation of fans and artists including Garbage and No Doubt.
 Chrysalis/EMI Records also released several compilations and collections of remixed versions of some of their biggest hits.

 Harry continued her moderately successful solo career after the band broke up, releasing albums in 1989 and 1993 which helped keep the band in the public eye.
 In 1990, she reunited with Stein and Burke for a summer tour of mid-sized venues as part of an "Escape from New York" package with Jerry Harrison, the Tom Tom Club and the Ramones.

 In 1996, Stein and Harry began the process of reuniting Blondie and contacted original members Burke, Destri, and Valentine.
-Valentine had by this time moved to London and become a full-time writer under his real name, Gary Lachman; his New York Rocker: My Life in the Blank Generation (2002) is a memoir of his years with the band.
-Former members Nigel Harrison and Frank Infante did not participate in the reunion, and they unsuccessfully sued to prevent the reunion under the name Blondie.
+Valentine had by this time moved to London and become a full-time writer under his real name, Gary Lachman—his New York Rocker: My Life in the Blank Generation (2002) is a memoir of his years with the band.
+Reportedly, long-time bassist Nigel Harrison (Valentine's eventual replacement in the late 1970s) was considered to fill the role for the reunion and even contributed to some new demos with the group, but ultimately he and fellow former member Frank Infante did not participate in the reunion, with the two unsuccessfully suing to prevent the reunion under the name Blondie.

-In 1997, the original five-piece band re-formed, including Valentine on bass, and did three live performances, all at outdoor festivals sponsored by local radio stations.
+In 1997, the original five-piece band re-formed—including Valentine on bass—and made three live appearances, all at outdoor festivals sponsored by local radio stations.
 Their first reunion performance occurred on May 31, 1997, when they played the HFStival at R.F.K.
-Stadium in Washington, DC.
-An international tour in late 1998 and early 1999 followed.
-During this period, without Valentine, they released a cover of Iggy Pop's song "Ordinary Bummer" on the tribute album We Will Fall: The Iggy Pop Tribute (1997) under the pseudonym "Adolph's Dog".
+Stadium in Washington, D.C.
+An international tour followed in late 1998 and early 1999.
+During this period, and without Valentine, they released a cover of Iggy Pop's song "Ordinary Bummer" on the tribute album We Will Fall: The Iggy Pop Tribute (1997) under the pseudonym "Adolph's Dog".